Theory: Trajectory Evolution and Quantum Phase

 and we use the Hamiltonian under the LG.

-After the laser ends, the electron interacts only with the residual parent ion.
-At a distance from the parent ion, the electron interacts with the potential's Coulomb tail, and its Runge-Lenz vector
+After the termination of the laser pulse, the electron interacts solely with the residual parent ion.
+At a distance from the parent ion, the electron experiences the Coulomb tail of the potential, and its Runge-Lenz vector

 \[\begin{equation} \aa = \pp \times \LL - Z\rr/r \end{equation}\]

-can be viewed as asymptotically conserved.
-Taking advantage of the conservation of $\aa$ as well as the angular momentum and energy, we obtain the expression of the final momentum [ShvetsovShilovski_2012]:
+can be considered asymptotically conserved.
+By leveraging the conservation of $\aa$ alongside the angular momentum and energy, we derive the expression for the final momentum [ShvetsovShilovski_2012]:

 \[\begin{equation} \begin{aligned} \pp_\infty &= p_\infty \frac{p_\infty (\LL\times\aa)-\aa}{1+p_\infty^2 L^2}, \\ p_\infty^2/2 &= p^2/2 - Z/r, \\ \LL &= \rr\times\pp, \\ \aa &= \pp\times\LL - Z\rr/r, \end{aligned} \end{equation}\]

-where $\rr$ and $\pp$ are quantities of the electron at any time after the laser ends.
-This scheme applies for electrons with positive energy, which are able to finally escape the parent ion and reach the detector.
-For electrons with negative energy, we assume that they get captured into Rydberg orbitals.
+where $\rr$ and $\pp$ represent the electron's coordinates at any time subsequent to the termination of the laser pulse.
+This scheme applies to electrons with positive energy, which are capable of ultimately escaping the parent ion and being detected.
+Electrons with negative energy are presumed to be captured into Rydberg orbitals.

 Quantum Trajectory Monte Carlo (QTMC)